elgw/mat5reader/README.md

 # A MATLAB Level 5 MAT-file reader

+This repo contains a small library to read the contents of MATLAB Level 5 MAT-files, and little program that uses this library to browse MAT-files.

+You should probably not use this since MATLAB already provides a [C/C++ interface](https://se.mathworks.com/help/matlab/matlab-c-api-to-read-mat-file-data.html).
+For Python there is [`scipy.io.loadmat`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html).
+Thn there is of course also [GNU Octave](https://www.gnu.org/software/octave/).

-This repo contains a small program to read and display the contents of MATLAB Level 5 MAT-files. `matreader` can be used as a library while `matbrowser` is a small utility to show how to use the `matreader` library.
+`matreader` can be used as a library while `matbrowser` is a small utility to show how to use the `matreader` library.
 It does not have full coverage of all data types and is not extensively tested.
 On the good side it only uses `libz` and is only a few `kB` when compiled.

-You should probably not use this since MATLAB already provides a [C/C++ interface](https://se.mathworks.com/help/matlab/matlab-c-api-to-read-mat-file-data.html).
-For Python there is [`scipy.io.loadmat`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html).
+For writing MAT files, see also [TinyMAT](https://github.com/jkriege2/TinyMAT).

+This implementation is based on [http://www.mathworks.de/help/pdf_doc/matlab/matfile_format.pdf](http://www.mathworks.de/help/pdf_doc/matlab/matfile_format.pdf)

 ## Usage:
 See `matbrowser.c` for examples on how to use the API.